Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Students desiring a career in clinical laboratory science (medical technology) may enter an accredited one year program after graduation, or they may complete the cooperative program.
 Students electing the cooperative program normally study for three years at Lycoming, during which time they complete 96 credits, including the First Year Requirements, the Distribution Program, the Writing Program, the Cultural Diversity program, a modified major, and requirements of the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 The current requirements of the NAACLS are: four courses in chemistry (one of which must be either organic or biochemistry), four courses in biology (including courses in microbiology and immunology), and one course in mathematics.

-Students in the cooperative program usually major in biology, following a modified major of six unit courses that includes the introductory sequence (BIO 110 and BIO 111), Genetics (BIO 222), Microbiology (BIO 321), Human Physiology (BIO 323), and Immunology (BIO 347).
+Students in the cooperative program usually major in biology, following a modified major of six unit courses that includes the introductory sequence (BIO 110 and BIO 111), Genetics (BIO 222), Medical-Microbiology (BIO 324), Human Physiology (BIO 323), and Immunology (BIO 347).
 The cooperative program requires successful completion of a one-year internship at a hospital accredited by the American Medical Association.
 Lycoming is affiliated with the following accredited hospitals: UPMC Susquehanna, Robert Packer, Lancaster, and Abington.
 Students in the cooperative program receive credit at Lycoming for each of eight courses in biology and chemistry successfully completed during the clinical internship.
 Successful completion of the Certification Examination is not considered a graduation requirement at Lycoming College.
 Faculty Advisor: Dr. Jeffrey Newman.

 ROTC